Stratio/cassandra-lucene-index/doc/src/site/sphinx/spark_and_hadoop.rst

 can be combined with token range restrictions and pagination, which are the basis of MapReduce frameworks support.

-Please refer to `Spark examples for Cassandra Lucene Index <../../../../examples/spark>`__ to a comprehensive explanation about how to use Lucene indexes to speed up your Spark jobs.

 Token Range Searches
 ====================